nomad512/tool-mklinkr-unity/README.md

-# tool-mklinkr-unity
+# Mklinkr

-EditorWindow to help make symbolic links, useful for reusing code from another repository without bothering with submodules.
+A Unity EditorWindow to help make symbolic links.

+Useful for reusing code from another repository that is not compatible with UPM, such as another Unity Project.